Shabbyrox/Odoo_virtualround/README.md

 ## 🎯 Problem Statement

-[cite_start]The goal of the StockMaster project is to digitize and streamline all stock-related operations for a business, replacing inefficient manual processes like handwritten registers, scattered Excel sheets, and non-centralized tracking methods[cite: 5].
+The goal of the StockMaster project is to digitize and streamline all stock-related operations for a business, replacing inefficient manual processes like handwritten registers, scattered Excel sheets, and non-centralized tracking methods.

 The current system lacks real-time visibility, leading to stock mismatches and operational bottlenecks.
 StockMaster provides a **centralized, real-time, easy-to-use application** aimed at two key user groups:
-* [cite_start]**Inventory Managers:** To efficiently manage incoming and outgoing stock[cite: 9].
+* **Inventory Managers:** To efficiently manage incoming and outgoing stock.
-* [cite_start]**Warehouse Staff:** To accurately perform physical transfers, picking, shelving, and counting[cite: 10].
+* **Warehouse Staff:** To accurately perform physical transfers, picking, shelving, and counting.

 ---